maarky/option/README.md

 1. A None class extending Option (marrky\Option\None) and mixing in the base None trait (maarky\Option\Component\BaseNone)
 1. A Some class extending Option (maarky\Option\Some) and mixing in the base Some trait (maarky\Option\Component\BaseSome)

-These classes are extended by 10 additional Option types, one for each PHP data type and for DateTime objects:
+These classes are extended by 10 additional Option types, one for each PHP data type:

 * Arr for arrays (marrky\Option\Type\Arr\Option)
 * Bool for booleans (marrky\Option\Type\Bool\Option)
 * Callback for callbacks (marrky\Option\Type\Callback\Option)
-* DateTime for DateTime objects (marrky\Option\Type\DateTime\Option)
 * Float for floats (marrky\Option\Type\Float\Option)
 * Int for integers (marrky\Option\Type\Int\Option)
 * Null for null values (marrky\Option\Type\Null\Option)